deanmacabi/ashwath/_posts/2018-01-18-live-in-the-moment.markdown

 ![Live in the moment]({{site.baseurl}}/images/pic5.jpeg)

-### I speak with many of my readers, and one of the topics they iterate the most is that they are struggling to live in the present.
+### I often speak with many of my readers, and one of the topics they iterate the most is that they are struggling to live in the present.
 So if you struggle with it too, you got to the right place.

 ## First of all, I want you to ask yourself this: